 Christophe le Mouël | Theoretical Physicist

 Benjamin Libet, in his article for the Journal of Consciousness 1999 4 asked the question; Are freely voluntary acts subject to macrodeterministic laws or can they appear without such constraints, non-determined by natural laws and ‘truly free’?
-He suggests that under the apparent deterministic laws of physical reality, human beings would be reduced to sophisticated automatons with conscious feelings and intentions tacked on as epiphenomena with no causal power and wonders if there is not some aspect of consciousness that acts independently of physical laws.
+He suggests that under the laws of physical reality, human beings would be reduced to sophisticated automatons with conscious feelings and intentions tacked on as epiphenomena with no causal power and wonders if there is not some aspect of consciousness that acts independently of physical laws.

 It seems to me that each one of us is constantly asked to make this choice, even though at times it takes a more dramatic turn.
 These unspoken decisions are highly individual and determine who we are.
 They can hardly be reproduced and do not belong to the category of mechanical things that science can easily investigate.